thedojoseries/kubernetes/README.md

 # Deploying Redis and Zipkin

 Finally, deploy Redis and Zipkin.
-This should be an easy step as you should be able to deploy them as they are right now (without modifying anything in the deployment.yaml).
+This should be an easy step as you should be able to deploy them as they are right now (without modifying anything in their `deployment.yaml`).

 ## Definition of Done

-You should have 7 Pods running:
+You should have 7 Pods running now:

 ```bash
 NAME                                     READY     STATUS             RESTARTS   AGE